AlexBlandin/GreenbookClub/problems.md

 # Sorted Stacking (Last Seen 2019-10-31)

-Mix up in groups of first, second, and third years (where possible) and write a program to sort a stack with the smallest items on top.
+Write a program to sort a stack with the smallest items on top.

 Recall that the allowed operations on a stack are: `push`, `pop`, `peek` and `is_empty`.